 At the beginning of a new year, everything seems possible – including good health, abundant energy and peace of mind.
 If you’re like me, you’ve probably set some healthy living goals for the year, and maybe even planned some strategies for reaching them.
-And right now – this week – is the perfect time to kick off the year with a lot of momentum – sort of a boost of energy to get things going in the right direction for a healthy new year.
+(Includes affiliate links.)

 9 ways to Jump Start Your Healthy New Year